arorarshi/arorarshi/content/authors/admin/_index.md

  I am a Statistician with strong programming skills in R, Perl and shell, and a formal training in Computational Biology.
 I work at Memorial Sloan Kettering Cancer Center as a Biostatistician and dabble in Cancer Genomics.
 A typical day involves coming up with simple yet compelling data analysis to answer critical biological questions.

+The right hemisphere of my brain is into name: pottery, painting and DIY crafts.